mstksg/inCode/copy/entries/advent-gol.md

 from one of those bins to another.
 For example, turning a `1` into a `2` in `1-3-0-1-0-2-1` turns it into `1-2-1-1-0-2-1`.
 We took one of the three 1s and turned them into a single 2.
 This "flowing" operation automatically gives us a valid coordinate without any renormalizing necessary!

-This gives us an algorithm to compute neighbors: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.
+In this light, we now have an algorithm to compute neighbors without requiring
+renormalization: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.

-We now have a way to compute neighbors without requiring renormalization!
 We no longer have to try all $3^d-1$ (exponential) candidates and re-normalize: we can now only iterate through the ones we care about.

 However, the tricky math is in computing the multiplicities.
 Interestingly enough, in this case, the *reverse* direction is actually easier to